Stay in the Loop

 The museum was established in 1863 by the College of Physicians of Philadelphia (CPP) and overseen by the CPP board, and the human remains it holds were often obtained under unacceptable conditions, without consent, and are still, in some instances, displayed in styles inconsistent with contemporary presentation standards.

 Assessing the feelings of multiple groups is central to the examination and will shape the Mütter’s future.
 But the anticipated realignment of content consistent with contemporary sensibilities, while ensuring that stories of medicine and public health continue to be shared through historic objects and biological specimens, has unleashed strong emotions.
-It’s to the Mütter’s credit that issues are being met head-on, with considerable transparency.
+It’s to the Mütter’s credit that issues are being met head-on with considerable transparency.

 A question of consent

 Permission and provenance are key concerns, as Mütter executive director Kate Quinn explained to WHYY’s Alan Yu: “How did these materials come into our collection?
 How are they in our possession today?
 Who consented to be on display?
 Did they?
 Do we have the paperwork in place?
 We can’t ignore these questions today.
 That work was happening prior to my arrival.”
-Quinn joined the museum in 2022, and has served as executive director of Michener Art Museum and director of exhibitions at Penn Museum.
+Quinn joined the museum in 2022 and has served as executive director of Michener Art Museum and director of exhibitions at Penn Museum.

-Focus groups and open houses began last fall, but the project’s public phase really started in spring 2023, when hundreds of the Mütter’s popular videos and online exhibits were suddenly removed from digital platforms, sparking controversy.
+Focus groups and open houses began last fall, but the project’s public phase really started in spring of 2023 when hundreds of the Mütter’s popular videos and online exhibits were suddenly removed from digital platforms, sparking controversy.
 After review, many videos were restored, and in August 2023, online exhibits were replaced by a searchable digital database, which advises users: “Our records may include historic language that is inaccurate, offensive, or inappropriate.
 We are committed to acknowledging and updating hurtful legacies in the collections in our care.
 We welcome your feedback in identifying harmful language or images as we continue to update our database.”

 Popular exhibits remain, for now